Supreme emergency

-In just war theory, a supreme emergency is a situation where a state faces an existential threat from an agressor, which scholars like Michael Walzer and John Rawls argue justifies otherwise unjust action.
+In just war theory, a supreme emergency is a situation where a state faces an existential threat from an aggressor, which scholars like Michael Walzer and John Rawls argue justifies otherwise unjust action.

 Background

 While supreme emergency is a relatively new concept, just war theory, the context in which supreme emergency is discussed, dates back to preclassical philosophers, with evidence suggesting just war traditions existed in ancient Egypt and in ancient India.
 In most modern conceptions of just war theory, there are two categories that the moral justification of a war are assessed: jus ad bellum or justice before the war and jus in bello or justice during the war.
 Brian Orend includes a third category, jus post bellum or justice after the war.
 Supreme emergencies are typically argued to exempt nations from following certain jus in bello requirements.

 In his 1940 speech, Be Ye Men of Valour, British prime minister Winston Churchill coined 'supreme emergency' to describe the threat posed by Nazi Germany to the United Kingdom.
 Churchill used the phrase as rhetorical device to urge the British people to overcome their fear and to suggest that the new threat was more severe than others in the past.
 Decades later, Michael Walzer analyzed the assumptions underlying Churchill's supreme emergency and posited an exemption from other moral obligations of just war theory, especially an obligation to mitigate harm to non-combatants.
 This proposed exemption has since become a contentious issue among just war theorists.